crcdng/imperfect-vr/README.md

 * **00 Do it Yourself** - the scene for our coding exercise
 * **01 Hello VR World** - result of our coding exercise
-* **02 360 Degrees** - demonstrates a 360 image / video
+* **02 360 Image** demonstrates a 360 image
+* **02 360 Video** demonstrates a 360 image.
+This might or might work on phones.
-* **03 Basic Scene** - based on the A-Frame documentation [Build with Basic HTML](https://aframe.io/docs/0.5.0/guides/).
+* **04 Basic Scene**, based on the A-Frame documentation [Build a Basic Scene](https://aframe.io/docs/0.8.0/guides/building-a-basic-scene.html).
 It has animation, gaze-based interaction (looking at the cube will make it react) and sound.
-* **04 Imperfect Treasures**, based on the [Google Cardboard example](https://developers.google.com/vr/android/get-started).
+* **05 Imperfect Treasures**, based on the original Google Cardboard example scene.
 This is similar to the last scene, but has a little bit more logic (code) in it to create a little playful experience.
-* **05 The Reality of the Virtual** featuring Slavoj Žižek, Paul Virilio, Nyan Cat and more.
+* **06 The Reality of the Virtual** featuring Slavoj Žižek, Paul Virilio, Nyan Cat and more.
 Still a variant of or first "Hello World" scene, with more interaction, more Dubstep, more meaning, more everything.
-* **06 Rabbit Chicken, AK 47** (work in progress).
+* **07 Rabbit Chicken, AK 47** (work in progress).
 This scene is my playground for more experimentation with storytelling and movement in VR.
 Expect it to be ... imperfect.

 ## Context and Plans